Hornbill-Docs/esp-user-guide/esp-user-guide/availability-status.md

 ![Status with Time](/_books/esp-user-guide/images/status-with-time.png)

 ## Login status
-The loging status is displayed as a colored dot on a user's profile image and is based on their connection to Hornbill.
+The login status is displayed as a colored dot on a user's profile image and is based on their connection to Hornbill.
 This is automatically set each time they log in or out of Hornbill.

 * Green is online.
 * Amber is logged in but inactive.
 * Red is offline.
 * A mobile icon indicates they are online using the Hornbill mobile app.

-The login status and the availability status compliment each other.
+The login status and the availability status complement each other.
 A user might set their availability to Out of office, but users could still see if they are online using the mobile app.

 ![User Card](/_books/esp-user-guide/images/user-card.png)